Slavin: Soviet Memorial in Bratislava

 Never forget the heroes, who died in defense of Liberty and Independence of our country!

-In addition to small alleys, which unites parts of the Slavin Bratislava, there is also big marble plate on the right side.
+In addition to small alleys, which unite parts of the Slavin Bratislava, there is also a big marble plate on the right side.
 It remains the inscription of the names of soldiers and civils, who gave their lives liberating Bratislava and Slovakia (in particular those who died in hospitals, were also buried here, in Slavin)